Ada Nicodemou Shows Off Fuller Bust Igniting Rumors On Getting A Boob Job

 At the Kooyong Classic Tennis Tournament last week, Ada Nicodemou was spotted in a group picture wearing an orange romper.
-Speculators and fans were then quick to notice the fuller chest of Ada which sparked rumors that she might be getting a boob job.
+Speculators and fans were then quick to notice the fuller chest of Ada, which sparked rumors that she might be getting a boob job.

 Kooyong classic with my Priceline family @melaniemcgrice @sam_harris @stephieprem @pricelineau #tennis #melbourne #kooyongclassic